01-edu/public/subjects/str_isnegative/README.md

 # IS-Negative

-### Instruction
+### Instructions

 Write a function named `Str_isNegative()` that defines if a number (You should check if it's a number) is negative or positive.

-     Your function print P if the number is positive Your function print F if the number is negative For the number is zero print 0.
+- Your function print P if the number is positive
+- Your function print F if the number is negative
+- For the number 0 is zero print 0.
-     Any input other than number should print !
+- Any input other than number should print !
-     Your program should always print ('\n')at the end of the output.
+- Your function should always print ('\n')at the end of the output.

 ### Expected function